frankvasquez94/kubernetes/roleBaseAccessControl/README.md

 We can see that the pod is not running properly.

-We can as kubernetes that describes the pod and check what is happening.
+We can ask kubernetes that describes the pod and check what is happening.

 ```
 kubectl describe pod nginxsecure